Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 4. We have petabytes of data on-premises.
 It would cost us a fortune and take ages to move this to the cloud!

-5. We heard collaboration is possible for 3D imaging workstations, but we have very specific color requirements and buy top-end workstation equipment for our users.
+5. We heard that collaboration is possible for 3D imaging workstations, but we have very specific color requirements and buy top-end workstation equipment for our users.
 Our users just wouldn\'t get the interaction performance they require with something \"remote\" in the cloud.

 6. Will this take jobs away from our IT system administrators and HPC engineers?